 When users login to their Windows devices they can be automatically enrolled into Intune to allow their devices to be managed.
 This is also known as MDM user scope.

-Enrolling devices into your environment is one of the steps in configuring Microsoft Intune.
-Configuring automatic enrollment is possibly one of the most useful features as well.
+Enrolling devices into your environment is one of the steps in configuring Microsoft Intune within Azure AD.
+When it comes to managing devices, configuring automatic enrollment is one of the most useful features .

 When users sign into their Windows device using their work credentials during the initial setup or adds a work account.
-The device can be automatically enrolled into Intune, allowing the device to be managed.
+Intune can automatically enroll the device, enabling the management of the device.
 This is controlled by MDM user scope.

 Note that by Selecting Some, you can choose designated groups in Azure Active Directory (AAD) that will receive automatic enrollment.
 This is useful for testing and for situations where you only want to enroll some users / groups.

 To add groups, click No groups selected and select the group you would like to target.